-To qualify, a data center must be comprised of one or more buildings consisting of at least 25,000 square feet.
-The total cost of construction or refurbishment, investment in enterprise information technology equipment, and computer software must be at least \$30 million within a 48-month period.
-For a refurbished data center, the investment must be at least \$50 million within a 48-month period.
-The facility that houses the enterprise technology equipment must have uninterruptible power supplies, generator backup power, or both; sophisticated fire suppression and prevention systems; and enhanced security, as specified.
+To qualify, a data center must:

+- Be comprised of one or more buildings consisting of at least 25,000 square feet. - Must have a total cost of construction or refurbishment, investment in enterprise information technology equipment, and computer software of at least \$30 million within a 48-month period.
+For a refurbished data center, the investment must be at least \$50 million within a 48-month period. - The facility that houses the enterprise technology equipment must have uninterruptible power supplies, generator backup power, or both sophisticated fire suppression and prevention systems, and enhanced security, as specified.